-ADOD Out a series Form Discourse information that the second ARCP Outcomes Form R records core information about the registrar.
+ARCP Outcomes Form R records core information about the registrar.
 ARCP Outcomes are records of assessment and subsequent decisions made by the ARCP panel: Outcome 1 states that progress since the last annual assessment was satisfactory.
 Outcome 2 states development of specific competences required - additional training time not required Outcome 3 states that inadequate progress by the registrar - additional training time required Outcome 4 states that the registrar is released from the training programme - with or without competences.
 Outcome 5 - Incomplete evidence presented - additional training time may be required Outcome 6 Gained all required competences Outcomes 7-9 are outcomes for registrars out of programme or not in training.
-ADCD process in training.
 ARCP process The formal method by which a registrar's progress through the training programme is recorded.
 ARCP is not an assessment - it is a review of competence progression.
 Towards the end of each training year an ARCP panel is convened to review the assessment documentation for each registrar.
 The panel is required to make a judgment, based on the assessment material, which leads to the issue of an ARCP outcome.
-Assessment A regular process that collects evidence about progress towards a goal , lood do mont and makes a judgment about whether this goal has been reached.
+Assessment A regular process that collects evidence about progress towards a goal and makes a judgment about whether this goal has been reached.
 It determines whether registrars can move from one stage of training to the next or whether they have reached an appropriate standard for certification.
 Assessment is primarily an educational activity whose main purpose is to provide information about progress in learning and about the environment and activities that support it.
 Valid and reliable evidence is required for this process to be acceptable and able to be documented.
 Assessment - formative Assessment that is designed to provide immediate, contextualised feedback and thereby enhance the learning process.
 It occurs when teachers feed information back to students in ways that enable the student to learn better, or when students can engage in a similar, self- reflective process.
-It is most helpful when information is focused on the task, not the Assessment summetive student, and when students learn to undertake regular self-assessment.
-Assessment - summative Assessment that attempts to summarise student learning at some point in time, e.g. the end of a course.
-Assessment - multi source It usually involves taking standardised tests or examinations.
-A workplace based assessment of a registrar's attitudes and behaviour, feedback (MSF) obtained by collecting the opinions of other professional colleagues icoabaok (MOI) using standardised and validated questionnaires.
+It is most helpful when information is focused on the task, not the Assessment - summative student, and when students learn to undertake regular self-assessment.
+Assessment that attempts to summarise student learning at some point in time, e.g. the end of a course.
+It usually involves taking standardised tests or examinations.
+Assessment - multi source A workplace based assessment of a registrar's attitudes and behaviour, feedback (MSF) obtained by collecting the opinions of other professional colleagues using standardised and validated questionnaires.
 The assessed registrar receives anonymous feedback about his or her performance.
 Attitude A settled opinion or way of thinking.
 CCT Certificate of Completion of Training.
 It is awarded by GMC (or the UK Public Health Register for non-medical registrars) upon receipt of evidence of satisfactory completion of training from the ARCP panel and Faculty Adviser.
-Competence The ability to carry out a task or activity well enough to meet a specified • standard. •
+Competence The ability to carry out a task or activity well enough to meet a specified standard.